qAqa1/FaceSwapStudio/README.md

 ```
 Launch the web application.
 The first face replacement may be a long time because stable diffusion webui will load the necessary models.
 Urls from *applicationUrl* is urls to web app for your network or localhost.

+After first setup, just launch stable diffusion webui with the necessary [flags](#stable-diffusion-webui) and then run *faceSwapApi/face_swap_api.py* and then run FaceSwapStudioWeb.